kaeljohnson/EMUEngine/README.md

 ## How to use

+The following is a short summary of how the engine is intended to be used.
+Please peruse Sandbox along with the documentation to learn more.

+### Main
+Currently, the client owns the main function.
+There should be nothing special about it other than it needing to invoke the engine via:

+* Engine::Init(<num entities needed>)

+This function initializes the engine singleton, which can then be obtained via:

+* Engine::EMU* engine = Engine::EMU::GetInstance();

+### Getting a simulation running
+Currently, running a simulation is as easy as calling the following functions before runtime.

+The following creates a scene with the corresponding name:
+* engine->Scenes_Create("Level1");

+The following sets the gravity for simulation:
+* engine->Scenes_SetGravity("Level1", Math2D::Point2D(0.0f, 100.0f));

+The following adds the tile map and corresponding rules file to the scene. engine->Scenes_AddTileMap("Level1", "TestMap2.txt", "TestSceneRules.json");

+Lastly, the scene which is meant to be the first scene must be loaded before the app is started:
+* engine->Scenes_Load("Level1");

+Finally, run the app:
+* engine->RunApp();

 ### Creating a tile map
 Currently, the engine is meant to be used via a tilemap that is formatted as a text file.
 This file must follow these rules:
 * Tiles depicted via numbers.